Salmon Arm campus

 The Salmon Arm campus is located on the unceded territory of the Secwepemc.

-As part of the College’s commitment to enhancing the participation of Aboriginal learners, Aboriginal Services provide culturally relevant support to students including visiting Elders, cultural and academic workshops, Aboriginal Peer Mentors, Aboriginal awards/scholarships and bursaries, assistance with band funding applications, personalized supports and computer access.
-The Aboriginal Services team also organizes regular cultural activities, events and potlucks to connect students and community.
+As part of the College’s commitment to enhancing the participation of Indigenous learners, Indigenous Services provide culturally relevant support to students including visiting Elders, cultural and academic workshops, Indigenous Peer Mentors, Indigenous awards/scholarships and bursaries, assistance with band funding applications, personalized supports and computer access.
+The Indigenous Services team also organizes regular cultural activities, events and potlucks to connect students and community.

 Health and wellness